 Full bandwidth SU, MU or CQI feedback refers to the feedback mode where the feedback RU/MRU size indicated in the Partial BW Info subfield of the EHT NDP Announcement frame spans all the available bandwidth within an EHT beamformee’s operating bandwidth.
 Partial bandwidth SU, MU or CQI feedback refers to the feedback mode where the feedback RU/MRU size indicated in the Partial BW Info subfield of the EHT NDP Announcement frame spans part of the available bandwidth within an EHT beamformee’s operating bandwidth.

-If the EHT beamformee’s operating bandwidth is larger than or equal to the bandwidth of (#4426) NDP frame, the available bandwidth is the entire PPDU bandwidth of the (#4426) NDP frame when puncture is not applied and is the entire occupied PPDU bandwidth of the (#4426) NDP frame when puncture is applied.
+If the EHT beamformee’s operating bandwidth is larger than or equal to the bandwidth of (#4426) the EHT sounding NDP, the available bandwidth is the entire PPDU bandwidth of the (#4426) EHT sounding NDP when puncture is not applied and is the entire occupied PPDU bandwidth of the (#4426) EHT sounding NDP when puncture is applied.

-If the EHT beamformee’s operating bandwidth is smaller than the bandwidth of (#4426) NDP frame, the available bandwidth is the beamformee’s entire operating bandwidth when preamble puncturing is not applied and is the entire occupied bandwidth within the beamformee’s operating bandwidth when preamble puncturing is applied.
+If the EHT beamformee’s operating bandwidth is smaller than the bandwidth of (#4426) the EHT sounding NDP, the available bandwidth is the beamformee’s entire operating bandwidth when preamble puncturing is not applied and is the entire occupied bandwidth within the beamformee’s operating bandwidth when preamble puncturing is applied.

-NOTE 2—For example, if a 160 MHz (#4426) EHT NDP has a 20 MHz puncturing
+NOTE 2—For example, if a 160 MHz (#4426) EHT sounding NDP has a 20 MHz puncturing

 The available bandwidth is 140 MHz when the beamformee’s operating bandwidth is 160 MHz or 320 MHz.